IPv4 vs IPv6 from a Consumer’s Point of View

 The Big Picture for Small Business

 In the short term, IPv6 matters less than you may expect for most websites.
-As long as you can still get and use an IPv4 address — and remember to set up and use a security certificate on your site, which type of IP address you are using isn’t a major concern.
+As long as you can still get and use an IPv4 address — and remember to set up and use a security certificate on your site, the type of IP address you are using isn’t a major concern.
 Until you’re working directly with systems administration problems or serving millions of customers at once, this sort of issue is a tertiary concern.
 If you absolutely need to add IPv6 addresses to your account for a specific reason, cPanel has the functionality to do so.

 Some Common Questions about IP Addresses